 I’m keeping this one for myself, but here are the DIY dry erase boards I made for my guys:

-I plan to attach this DIY dry erase board to Alexander’s bedroom door so he sees it often.
+I plan to attach this DIY dry erase board to Alexa’s bedroom door so she sees it often.
 Naturally, I will put new messages on it.
-He’s at that difficult tween stage in which it’s apparently no longer cool to snuggle with mom or show lots of affection, so I think something like this is a way for me to show him I still think he’s awesome.
+She’s at that difficult tween stage in which it’s apparently no longer cool to snuggle with mom or show lots of affection, so I think something like this is a way for me to show her I still think he’s awesome.

 I will put this frame in our bedroom where we can see it every night!
 Again, I plan to put heartfelt messages on it … and I have no doubt Greg will, too.
 He’s very sweet and affectionate!

 Here’s what the magnet looks like hot glued to the frame.